The Fungal Acne Treatment Bible (2021): Cure Malassezia With Science!

 If a product has no asterisk, that means its free of everything — oils, fatty acids, esters, and fatty alcohols, or essentially ANYTHING that could theoretically cause malassezia to grow or clog pores.
 I recommend choosing things that DO NOT have any asterisks when first starting off.
 After you have cleared your skin you may begin experimenting.

 Let’s be real, these aren’t that important because the ingredients aren’t left on skin.
-Don’t sweat this step.
-Just use something gentle within appropriate pH range ~5.5.
+Don’t sweat this step, unless your cleanser leaves a noticeable film after rinsing.
+Use something gentle within appropriate pH range ~5.5.
 I use and love the Vanicream Gentle Facial Cleanser.

 It’s cheap, gentle, cleanses well, doesn’t dry my skin, and uses a fatty alcohol surfactant.